mrbing47/strx/README.md

 Yet another flexible template engine.

 You can simply store and pass values to the produce the final string.
-Use templates in your string using `{}`.
+Use templates in your string by using `{}`.

 ## Basic